 Natural Wooden Teething Toys DIY

-Making your own wooden teething toys is a fun project.
+Making your wooden teething toys is a fun project.
 It lets you create a safe toy for your baby and adds a personal touch.
 First, you need to get the right materials and tools.

 Essential Materials and Tools Needed